edgegap/edgegap-unity-plugin/README.md

 3. Click the **+** icon and select **Add package from git URL...**,
 4. Input the following URL `https://github.com/edgegap/edgegap-unity-plugin.git`,
 5. Click **Add** and wait for the Unity Package Manager to complete the installation.

+Once you have it, check for **Edgegap** -> **Edgegap Hosting** in Unity's top menu.

+From here, we recommend following our [Unity Plugin Guide](https://docs.edgegap.com/docs/tools-and-integrations/unity-plugin-guide) to get your first dedicated server deployed.

 ## Other sources